 Although successful thus far, research is still in its early stages with regards to determining the accuracy with which blood tests can predict the onset of Alzheimer’s disease.
 A larger study with even more patients will be required to further examine this diagnostic strategy.

 If indeed successful, this research comes at a critical time for elderly patients.
 Currently it is estimated that one in three senior citizens will die with some sort of dementia.
 Of all the different kinds of mental illnesses that cause dementia, Alzheimer’s is the most prevalent, and the problem is not going away.
 America is currently aging.
 This is in part due to increases in overall health that result in greater longevity.
 It is also due to how the Baby-Boomer generation is fast reaching retirement age.
 With these factors in mind, one study estimates that the incidence of Alzheimer’s disease may triple by 2050.

 Currently there is no cure of Alzheimer’s disease.
 However early treatment can help patients delay the disease onset and thus maintain more independence and a higher quality of life.
 Current medication options include a range of cholinesterase drugs that help mitigate problems with reasoning, lapses in memory, and confusion.
-Vitamin E is also sometimes prescribed to patients.
-Finally, patients with Alzheimer’s disease can initiate their own treatment by engaging in mentally-stimulating activities such as puzzles, games, and other learning activities.
-Of course the sooner a patient becomes aware of his/her condition, the faster these treatments can be administered and the more effective they are.
+The sooner that a patient becomes aware of his/her condition, the faster these treatments can be administered and the more effective they are at managing symptoms.
 Therefore the newly-developed blood tests which can accurately predict Alzheimer’s disease years in advance could greatly better the prognosis for millions of people.